Pediatric Liver Transplant

 - Post-transplant follow-up care

-- Liver transplant coordinators, surgeons and physicians are available for consultation, referral and patient management assistance at all times.
+- Liver transplant coordinators, surgeons and physicians are available for consultation and patient management assistance at all times.

-- Ongoing assistance to referring physicians for the long-term management of transplant patients.
+- Ongoing assistance to physicians who requested consultation for the long-term management of transplant patients.
 Areas of emphasis include:

 - Immunosuppression regiment